 Architects from Hennebery Eddy and landscape architects from Mayer/Reed developed conceptual plans derived from input from the community and ideas and concepts from the Project for Public Spaces workshops held in recent months.
 These plans will be shared at a community and neighborhood meeting on Wednesday, October 12, 2011 at 6:30 pm at the Newberg Public Library.
 Topics will include potential for land use within the four-block district, district identity, festivals and events, parking and circulation.

 The Chehalem Park and Recreation District received funding to put in a 55 space parking lot at the rear of the Cultural Center and they will be breaking ground in fall of 2010 on the project.
 They contracted with architectural firm Hennebery Eddy (HE) to design the parking lot.
-Two neighborhood meetings (August 10 & 13) and a City Planning Commission hearing (August 11) on a varience needed for the parking lot were held.
-The City Planning Commission approved the varience which allows for 55 spaces in the rear of the Cultural Center.
+Two neighborhood meetings (August 10 & 13) and a City Planning Commission hearing (August 11) on a variance needed for the parking lot were held.
+The City Planning Commission approved the variance which allows for 55 spaces in the rear of the Cultural Center.
 HE is working on a parking plan for the rest of the Cultural District.
 They will be meeting with City and CPRD representatives in September and October.

 The CPRD Board and Newberg City Council reviewed the Project for Public Spaces (PPS) plans at their meetings.
 Neither group took formal action.